edgio-docs/edgio-docs/guides/security.md

 ### **What’s the difference between WAF-1 and WAF-2?**

-You can configure 2 different WAF instances, allowing you to apply different sets of security rules to different environments.<br>
+You can configure 2 different WAF instances, allowing you to apply different sets of security rules to different environments.

 ### **How do I know which version to use?**